 But don't let go completely.

 There should always be a light "touch" on the rein.
-Whether you ride on a long or short rein, letting go completely or "throwing the reins" at the horse's mouth can cause discomfort.
+Whether you ride on a long or short rein, letting go completely or "throwing the reins" at the horse's mouth can cause the horse to fall to the forehand.
 So be sure to find the amount of release your horse enjoys the most.

 Then when the time comes to pick up the rein again, you can pick up the rein elegantly and in a way that disrupts your horse as little as possible.